 CLA is building a culture that welcomes different beliefs and perspectives — so we can truly know and help our clients, our communities, and each other.

-Our desire is to be representative of the communities we serve by providing a diverse, inclusive environment where everyone has opportunity.
+We’ve made progress since our 2021 transparency report, and our desire is to be representative of the communities we serve by providing a diverse, inclusive environment where everyone has equitable opportunity.
 This will allow us to:

 - Hear the voices of our underrepresented CLA family members

 - Actively learn, listen, and reflect

 - Create a safe place for all

 - Then implement DEI strategies throughout our five focus areas

 Our DEI plan focuses our activity in five areas:

 - Leadership — We commit to lead by example, building mentorship and sponsorship opportunities, so that our pipelines can be filled with diverse candidates.